Non-surgical

 What Is Microneedling?

 Microneedling is a cosmetic procedure that improves skin texture, tone, and overall appearance.
 It involves using a microneedling device with fine needles to create tiny wounds in the superficial layers of the skin.
-These small wounds then stimulate collagen production, which ultimately helps with scars, wrinkles, uneven skin tone, and other common issues.
+These small wounds then stimulate collagen production, which ultimately helps with scars, wrinkles and uneven skin tone.

-The treatment is suitable for many patients looking for skin rejuvenation with less downtime than more invasive options.
-It can be used on the face, neck, and body to address various concerns such as acne scars, stretch marks, and hyperpigmentation.
-Microneedling is often combined with serums or platelet-rich plasma to enhance results.
+The treatment is suitable for patients looking for skin rejuvenation with less downtime than more invasive options.
+It can be used on the face, neck, and body to address various skin concerns such as acne scars, stretch marks, and hyperpigmentation.
+Microneedling is often combined with serums, platelet-rich fibrin (PRF), platelet-rich plasma (PRP) or exosomes to enhance results.

 How Does Microneedling Work?

 During a microneedling session, fine needles create controlled injuries in the skin’s surface.
-This process triggers the body’s natural healing response, leading to the production of new collagen and elastin.
+This process triggers the body’s natural healing response, leading to the production of new collagen.
 Over time, this helps improve the appearance of fine lines, wrinkles, and pore size.

 The microneedling procedure also enhances the absorption of skin care products.
 Growth factors and medical-grade serums can penetrate deeper into the skin, making the treatment even more effective.
-Most patients experience mild redness, similar to a mild sunburn, after treatment.
+Most patients experience redness, like a mild sunburn, after treatment.

 Candidates for Microneedling